Skip to content

 How it works

-Smart Connections scores the current file's blocks against your vault (based on your settings).
-When a block has at least one match above your threshold, a small inline Connections icon appears at the end of that block.
+Inline connections score blocks from the current file against your vault based on your configured Connections settings.
+When a block has at least one match above your inline threshold, a small inline Connections icon appears at the end of that block.

-The icon is intentionally minimal: it is a fast signal that "this block has relevant context elsewhere".
+The icon is intentionally minimal: it is a fast signal that the current block has related context elsewhere.

 Using inline connections